Julián Zea: Alianza Petrolera

 In February 2020, Zea returned to Colombia and joined Alianza Petrolera.
 He got his debut a week later against La Equidad.
 He left the club at the end of June 2022.

 Later clubs

 In February 2023, Zea joined Egyptian side Nogoom FC.
 In 2024, Zea played for Colombian amateur club Makas FC.

+On 9 September 2025, Zea was presented as a new player at the Portuguese club Oliveira do Bairro.